 Spring, the season of renewal!
-It is time to dust off that winter sluggish feeling and take part in an age-old tradition of Spring Cleaning.
+It is time to rid yourself of that winter sluggish feeling and take part in the age-old tradition of Spring Cleaning.

 Not much feels quite as satisfying as coming home to a fresh, clean home, but the annual spring deep clean can be overwhelming, time-consuming, and tiring.
 However, spring cleaning can result in a more livable space just in time to get you out of that cold weather funk and fully enjoy the better weather.

 After spending more time than ever inside during the COVID-19 pandemic, it is understandable that the extended lockdown probably put a damper on your usual cleaning schedule and inspiration.
 So spring cleaning may just be what your living (and for some, workspace) needs.

 Not everything mentioned here may apply to you, but the best part is — you can tailor this list for your own home!
 So make it fun, understand that if you can’t finish it in one day that is fine, and enlist help if you need it.

 Before you dive into your deep cleaning, make sure your cleaning arsenal is stocked up with your must-have supplies.
 Nothing like being in the midst of your spring cleaning only to realize you’re almost out of your favorite multi-surface cleaner.
 It’s not only a major bummer, but if you have to break to get more supplies, it could slow down your motivation and delay progress.